arcnmx/screenstub/README.md

 ### Host Control

 These are pretty straightforward to use when they work, however it is recommended to use `libddcutil` directly instead.
+You will probably need to load the `i2c-dev` kernel module for these to work, by placing [i2c.conf](samples/modules-load.d/i2c.conf) in `/etc/modules-load.d/`.

 - [ddcutil](http://www.ddcutil.com/)
 - [ddccontrol](https://github.com/ddccontrol/ddccontrol)